1984 World Series

 The 1984 World Series was the championship series of Major League Baseball's (MLB) 1984 season.
 The 81st edition of the World Series, it was a best-of-seven playoff played between the American League (AL) champion Detroit Tigers and the National League (NL) champion San Diego Padres.
 The Tigers won the series, four games to one.
-This was the city of Detroit's first sports championship since the Tigers themselves won the 1968 World Series.
+This was the city of Detroit's first sports championship since the Tigers won the 1968 World Series.

 This was the first World Series that Peter Ueberroth presided over as commissioner.
 Ueberroth began his tenure on October 1, succeeding Bowie Kuhn.
-Ueberroth had been elected as Kuhn's successor prior to the 1984 season, but did not take over until the postseason as he was serving as the chairman of the 1984 Summer Olympics, which ran from July 28 through August 12.
+Ueberroth had been elected as Kuhn's successor prior to the 1984 season but did not assume the job until the postseason, as he was serving as the chairman of the 1984 Summer Olympics in Los Angeles, which ran from July 28 through August 12.

-This was the last World Series in which the designated hitter was used for games played in an NL team's ballpark in the World Series (as in even-numbered years, the DH would be used in all games, which was first instituted in 1976) until MLB's adoption of a universal DH in 2022.
-The next World Series did not use the DH (as odd-numbered years saw the DH rule not in force for the World Series).
+This was the last World Series in which the designated hitter was used for games played in an NL team's ballpark in the World Series (as in even-numbered years, the DH would be used in all games, which was first instituted in 1976) until MLB's adoption of the universal DH in 2022.
+The next World Series did not use the DH (as odd-numbered years saw the DH rule not in effect for the World Series).
 From 1986 until 2021, the DH would only be used in games played at the AL representative's park.

+The 1984 Tigers were the last team to win the World Series after sweeping the LCS and with their opponent winning the pennant in a winner-take-all game until the Los Angeles Dodgers did so in 2025.

 Background

 The San Diego Padres won the National League West division by 12 games over both the Atlanta Braves and the Houston Astros, then defeated the Chicago Cubs, three games to two, in the National League Championship Series.
 The Detroit Tigers won the American League East division by 15 games over the Toronto Blue Jays, then swept the Kansas City Royals, three games to none, in the American League Championship Series.

-The World Series was scheduled to start in the National League park.
-But Major League Baseball actually had a contingency plan to change things and start the World Series in the American League park in the event that the Cubs won the NLCS.
-This would have allowed the Wrigley Field (i.e. daytime) games to be over the weekend such that the only lost prime time game would have been on Friday, October 12.